EMTRAC Transit Signal Priority (TSP)

 The EMTRAC Central Monitoring System enables supervisory personnel to remotely monitor bus activity and progress in real time.

-With EMTRAC AVL (automatic vehicle location), equipped buses automatically transmit location and activity data to network-connected EMTRAC detectors in wayside cabinets.
+With EMTRAC AVL (automatic vehicle location), connected buses automatically transmit location and activity data to network-connected EMTRAC detectors in wayside cabinets.
 This data is displayed on central workstation monitors, showing vehicle movement on a map in real-time.
 It is also recorded in detailed logs for later review.

 The vehicle and wayside components used for this system are the same as those used for basic EMTRAC EVP/TSP functionality, making it both a simple and cost-effective way to implement an accurate and reliable AVL system.